DigitalGlobe/gbdxtools/docs/running_workflows.rst

     task.data1 = 'some value for data1'
     task.data_foo = 'some value for data_foo'

-As long as you use the task name as the prefix for your inputs, it will be handled correctly.
+As long as you use the original input port name as the prefix for your inputs, it will be handled correctly.

 Saving Output Data to S3